mattkretz/vim-tabmaybecompletes/README.md

 # tabmaybecompletes.vim

 This is a trivial plugin to make the Tab key more useful in INSERT mode.
-If the preceding character is an identifier character (`isident`), the Tab key press turns into CTRL-P and Shift-Tab into CTRL-N.
+If the preceding character is a keyword character (`iskeyword`), the Tab key press turns into CTRL-P and Shift-Tab into CTRL-N.

 ## Installation